Brexit is finally done. It will leave the UK poorer - KTVZ

 Costs will rise rapidly if new customs checks delay goods at the border and snarl supply chains, forcing factories to pause production.
 UK ports are already gridlocked, partly as a result of stockpiling ahead of Brexit, with industry groups representing retailers and food producers warning that pressure will only increase when the transition period ends.

-Even before the new coronavirus variant sparked border closures, Honda was forced to halt production at a major plant in England for three days in December because it couldn’t get the parts it needed.
+Even before France abruptly closed the border following a warning from UK officials of a new, more infectious coronavirus variant, Honda was forced to halt production at a major plant in England for three days in December because it couldn’t get the parts it needed.

 While the government will phase in border checks over the coming months to avoid choking off vital supplies, truckers and transportation companies are among those warning of dire consequences.
 Rod McKenzie, head of policy and public affairs at the Road Haulage Association, told CNN Business earlier this month that supply chain hiccups could mean that factories aren’t able to work.
 There could also be “gaps on supermarket shelves,” he added.